zriyansh/signoz.io/src/pages/careers/technical-content-writer-in.md

 Seems like something right up your alley?

-Just apply on this site or email your CV and an optional intro note to me at [hiring at signoz  dot io].
-Feel free to include links to your LinkedIn, Twitter, or blog posts.
+Just apply on this [site](https://www.ycombinator.com/companies/signoz/jobs/d1V3da9-technical-content-writer-marketer-remote-india) or email your CV and an optional intro note  at ankit.anand@signoz.io on why you're interested in this role at SigNoz.
+Please include links to your writing samples and social profiles like Linkedin, Twitter, etc.